 a pointer to the managed data,

-a pointer to the managing data structure.
+a pointer to the control data structure.

 When creating the managed data and the managing object, we can write the type of the managed data twice (and perhaps introduce bugs):